vincentbernat/network-lab/lab-l3-hyperv/README.md

    namespaces).
 Moreover, this requires to run several instances of BIRD (no support for namespaces in BIRD either).

-The current iteration make use of VRF, a recent (4.3+ for IPv4, 4.4+ for IPv6) addition to Linux that provides L3 separation (like a bridge, but for L3).
+ - d86e9ed65886 makes use of VRF, a recent (4.3+ for IPv4, 4.4+ for
+   IPv6) addition to Linux that provides L3 separation (like a bridge, but for L3).
 We are back to using multiple routing tables, but the number of ip rules is now constant (4.8+ can even remove the need for specific ip rules).
 However, the feature is quite recent, has poor performance before 4.8 (7889681f4a6c), integration with Netfilter is still a moving target.
 Moreover, the DHCP server isn't able to send an answer for some reason (socket not bound to the VRF?).

+The current iteration is similar to VRF but uses firewall marks instead.
+Unfortunately, ARP proxying breaks as it is not possible to put marks for those "internal" requests.